 A serious crash in 1978 at the Olympic Training Camp at Squaw Valley, CA led Marc to reevaluate his dreams of becoming a European Pro, and he left Marin later that year seeking adventure and the unknown in his ’53 Chevy pickup.
 He found it off the Oregon Coast crewing Salmon Charter boats and on the Bering Sea in Alaska fishing for King Crab.
 Somehow, after surviving a couple of years of that, he moved to Seattle where he started a new life and ran a successful elevator contracting business for twenty-five years, which he sold and retired from in 2009.

-Marc is also one of the founding board members of SevaChild International, a nonprofit child-aid organization which began operations in 2007 uniting rural orphanages in India together in a national aid network which distributes nutritional products and clothing to over a million children annually.
+Marc was one of the founding board members of SevaChild International, a nonprofit child-aid organization which began operations in 2007 uniting rural orphanages in India together in a national aid network.
+Today, SevaChild distributes nutritional products and clothing to over a million children annually.
 SevaChild also facilitates child sponsorship opportunities and other humanitarian projects.

 Marc was inducted into the Mountain Bike Hall of Fame in 2009 as a Pioneer with his old high school mates, the Larkspur Canyon Gang.
 In 2010, he moved back to Marin and settled down in Fairfax with his wife, Lena Maria.
 Marc happily rejoined the Marin cycling community and is one of the founders and builders of the Marin Museum of Bicycling, serving as its current President.